Illness and Medical Appointments

 - General weakness

 The person in question should not come to school.
-Due to the difficulties in recognising covid and for the general wellbeing of our school we ask that ill children remain at home even if Covid has been ruled out.
+Due to the difficulties in recognising covid and for the general wellbeing of our school we ask that ill children remain at home even if lateral flow tests suggest your child is Covid negative.
 When you inform us of your child’s illness we will normally discuss your circumstances.
-A child who is ill with any of the above symptoms should have a Covid test, ideally PCR to rule out or confirm Covid.
+A child who is ill with any of the above symptoms should have a Covid test to rule out or confirm Covid.
 Parents are required to inform the school of any positive test regardless of test type.
 There are arrangements we must put into place and waiting for confirmation tests could put someone at risk.
 Vacinated or recovered children/staff are able to return to school when they are no longer symptomatic.

-If you are refused a test and would like one please let our office know.
+If you are refused or unable to obtain a test and would like one please let our office know as we may be able to provide further guidance.

 The approach (being required to stay off school) may be modified based on clinical assessment and/or results (eg, a doctors note) that are shared and discussed with the school prior to a child or staff member returning.

-Additionally if your child has had to take medications in the last 24hrs (such as paracetamol/acetaminophen, ibuprofen or aspirin) which may mask symptoms of infection please discuss this with the office prior to bringing them to school.
+If your child has had to take medications in the last 24hrs (such as paracetamol/acetaminophen, ibuprofen or aspirin) which may mask symptoms of infection please discuss this with the office prior to bringing them to school.
+It will depend on the circumstances whether your child may need to stay at home.

 What are the objectives of these measures?